timescale/docs.timescale.com-content/using-timescaledb/compression.md

 SELECT create_hypertable('metrics', 'time');
 ```

 Let’s further assume that you have 2 devices.
-Device 1 measures temperature and
+Device 1 measures temperature
-humidity, while device 2 measures the air quality index.
+,while device 2 measures the air quality index.
 Your table might look
 something like this:

 |time|device_id|value|